alibardide5124/bit-cart/README.md

 Important note
 > This application requires a supabase server, which at this moment is indefinitly shutdown, as it was a final project for my university and I didn't intended to keep it running.
-Therefore no release build is available, and you have to build your own supabase server to run it.
+You can also use your own server, just remove supabase client and use Retrofit and change network call functions.
+Therefore no release build is available, and you have to build your own supabase or web server to run it.
 ```
 Bit-Cart is a shopping application with minimal features designed based on supabase server.